DiegoMBlanco/Vanttec_CCM/README.md

 Currently, this repository contains two main components:

+* **`mpc_ackermann` (Simulation):** A fully functional ROS 2 package that uses a self modeled .xacro ackermann model as an example to demonstrate the MPC algorithm tracking a reference in a simulated environment.
+We recommend using this package to test the algorithm safely.
 * **`mpc_turtlebot` (Simulation):** A fully functional ROS 2 package that uses the Turtlebot3 as an example to demonstrate the MPC algorithm tracking a reference in a simulated environment.
 We recommend using this package to test the algorithm safely.
 * **`mpc_dc_motor` (Hardware - WIP):** This package contains the implementation for a physical DC motor communicating via microROS. *Note: We are currently migrating to a new motor model, so this package is under active testing and might be temporarily incomplete.*
 ---